wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/installation-assistant.rst

     </div>
   </div>

-The Wazuh environment is now ready and you can proceed with installing the Wazuh agent on the endpoints to be monitored.
+The Wazuh environment is now ready, and you can proceed with installing the Wazuh agent on the endpoints to be monitored.
 To perform this action, see the :doc:`Wazuh agent </installation-guide/wazuh-agent/index>` section.